alvinwan/notion2markdown/README.md

 python example.py
 ```

-## Why make this
+## Why use this library?

+To start, Notion's official markdown export is available only via the UI.
+Even if they exposed it via an API, however, it still has issues.

-### Fix random asterisks
+### 1. Fix random asterisks

 Let's say we have the following piece of text.

-**Here is a sentence that was bolded *then* typed.**

 Turns out this is a pain to export to markdown correctly, from Notion's block data structure.

+> **Here is a sentence that was bolded *then* typed.**

-**Notion randomly adds a 💩 ton of asterisks.** Besides the fact that the export is not available via the API, the official UI-only Notion export generates asterisk messes.
-This occurs *anytime* you edit a bolded or italicized piece of text.
-You can try this: In Notion, bold a line, *then* type out that line.
-When you export, you'll get something like the following; notice the prefix of 20 asterisks:
+**Notion randomly adds a ton of asterisks.** This occurs *anytime* you edit a bolded or italicized piece of text.
+To reproduce: In Notion, bold a line, *then* type out that line.
+When you export, you'll get something like the following with random leading or trailing asterisks.

 ```
 ************************Here is a sentence that was bolded ****then**** typed.**
 ```

 **`notion2md` generates unparse-able markdown.** `notion2md` partially solves the above problem.
 There are no spurious leading asterisks, but it treats every piece of text with different annotations, separately.
 This means it breaks the above sentence in 3 pieces, rendering bold text, then a bold-italic text, then a bold text.
-This leads to the following, which is correct but uninterpretable by markdown parsers:
+This leads to the following, which is *technically* correct but uninterpretable by markdown parsers:

 ```
 **Here is a sentence that was bolded *****then***** typed.**
 ```

 Passing either of the above markdown into markdown conversion utilities will result in spurious asterisks throughout your text.
-By contrast, `notion2markdown` will render the following:
+By contrast, `notion2markdown` will render the following, which renders correctly with any standard markdown engine:

 ```
-**Here is a sentence that was bolded *then* typed.**```
+**Here is a sentence that was bolded *then* typed.**
 ```

 It's worth noting that `notion2md` and the Notion markdown export both otherwise generate valid markdown.
 This annoying edge case bothered me enough to write this library.

-### Include metadata
+### 2. Export databases, with metadata

-Notion's markdown export includes the title along with any properties associated with the page. `notion2markdown` does the same By contrast, `notion2md` excludes the metadata and page properties, just exporting the page content.
+- Notion's official markdown export includes the title along with any properties associated with the page.
+This library `notion2markdown` does the same, adding properties and the title in the same format that the official Notion export does.
+By contrast, `notion2md` excludes the metadata and page properties, just exporting the page content.

-### Export entire database

-`notion2markdown` can export an entire database. `notion2md` is designed to export individual pages but it could in theory be expanded to export an entire database.
-Especially for exporting a database, metadata and page titles are important.
+- Furthermore, `notion2markdown` can export an entire database, like Notion's official export.
+On the other hand, `notion2md` is designed to export individual pages.
+Naturally, it could be extended to export entire databases.